 The Ohio State’s College of Engineering strives to provide an environment of new ideas and concepts that can prepare students to be key contributors to society through their technological, professional and personal skills.

-The College of Engineering counts nine different departments:
+The College of Engineering counts eleven different academic programs:

 - Biomedical Engineering;

 - Chemical and Biomolecular Engineering;

 - Civil, Environmental and Geodetic Engineering;